 Since 2000, the LDP has supported an annual cohort of 30 to 35 academic department chairs, directors, and assistant deans who demonstrate leadership and leadership potential.
 The LDP program, one of the first of its kind in the country, has persisted even during tough financial times in higher education because of the commitment to the importance of faculty leadership.
 To date, the program has served nearly 400 academic leaders across the four UM System universities.

-Through the program, members are able to come together to further development and growth as leaders, while expanding and enriching professional networks on personal and institutional levels.
+The goal of the program has been to develop academic leaders who will guide the University into the future.
+Through the program, members are able to come together for further development and growth as leaders, while expanding and enriching professional networks on personal and institutional levels.
 Upon completion of the program, LDP members will have gained practical skills to:

 - Offer guidance and support to the faculty managed by LDP members

 - Strategically plan for the future of an academic school or department

 - Work with a network of peers to tackle leadership concerns

 - Build commitment among department colleagues toward academic excellence and the UM mission